-- Engage staff in professional learning opportunities that support the use of a tiered approach to prevention and intervention with members of Special Education Services, educators, administrators, parents, and community partners (communication messages, COS, meetings, website, forms); - Support the implementation of Universal Design for Learning, Differentiated Instruction and access to appropriate accommodations at the tier one level; - Collaborate with parents and students to inform the tiered intervention approach and ensure that parent and student voice is reflected in the process; - Ensure timely assessment and interventions to support students to realize their achievement potential.
+- Engage staff in professional learning opportunities that support the use of a tiered approach to prevention and intervention with members of Special Education Services, educators, administrators, parents/guardians, and community partners (communication messages, Community of Schools (COS) meetings, website, forms); - Support the implementation of UDL, Differentiated Instruction and access to appropriate accommodations at the tier one level; - Collaborate with parent(s)/guardian(s) and student to inform the tiered intervention approach and ensure that parent(s)/guardian(s) and student voice is reflected in the process; - Ensure timely assessment and interventions to support students to realize their achievement potential.

-- Provision and alignment of resources to support the tiered approach to prevention and intervention; - Student achievement (EQAO/pass rates) and engagement (attendance) data;

-- PDT referrals reflect a tiered intervention approach; - Tiered interventions are documented in Special Education Program applications.
+- Provision and alignment of resources to support the tiered approach to prevention and intervention; - Student achievement (EQAO/pass rates) and engagement (attendance) data; - PDT referrals reflect a tiered intervention approach; - Tiered interventions are documented in Special Education Program applications.